 Why are responsible purchasing practices important?

-Responsible purchasing practices are fundamental to safeguard the fair treatment of garment workers and to provide a healthy work environment.
-It is difficult for suppliers to be good employers if their buyers are not committed to responsible purchasing practices.
+Responsible purchasing practices safeguard the fair treatment of garment workers and provide a healthy work environment.
+It is difficult for suppliers to be good employers if the companies that buy from them are not committed to responsible purchasing practices.

-Buyers are responsible for creating an environment in which human rights can be properly respected and implemented.
+Buyers are responsible for creating an environment in which working conditions and human rights can be properly respected and implemented.
 For example, if a buyer pays for products ordered on time, then suppliers can pay their workers on time.

 Adequate planning and responsible purchasing practices also reduce the risk of overtime, late wage payments, and health and safety violations.
 As well as helping to create a healthy work environment and good conditions in the factories.